Devyani37/SearchAPI/README.md

 ### What is Provided

 * Copies of the `Artist.json` and `Artwork.json` files from [MoMa Collection](https://github.com/MuseumofModernArt/collection)
-* Some code that you may want to use
+* Some code that you may want to use:
     * life-cycle scripts (in `./db/package.json`) to start/stop/load the database
-    * A `./db/load.js` to load the data into an instance of pouchDb
+    * A `./db/load.js` to load the data into the provided database
-    * A stubbed-out Kotlin client (in `./kotlin-client`) that connects to the database using the cloudant client.
+    * A stubbed-out Kotlin client (in `./kotlin-client`) that connects to the provided database.

 #### To use the provided database
 * node 16